 Origins and new sources of drugs; natural products and new pharmaceuticals; the drug discovery and development process.
 Molecular modelling.
 Stereochemistry: a source of problems in medicinal chemistry.
 Structure-based drug design; pharmacophore-based drug design; QSAR.
 Physicochemical properties and drug design: electronic factors, lipophilicity, partition coefficient, steric parameters, prediction of drug-receptor interactions, ligand binding studies.
 Drug formulation, prodrugs.
 Computational techniques: analysis of conformational space, molecular graphics and the visualisation of molecules.
 Molecular diversity.
 Combinatorial libraries and modern methods of synthesis.
 Current approaches to the chemotherapeutic treatment of (selected) diseases: cardiovascular disease, inflammation, cancer, viral- and bacterial- infection, diabetes, asthma, cognitive disorders.
 Legislation: regulatory requirements.
 Intellectual property and patent protection of new pharmaceuticals.

-Current Topics in Pharmaceutical Science
+Current Research in Pharmaceutical Science

 Drug Design and Chemotherapy